-Property owners whose properties meet the criteria listed in the section above are required to install recycled water systems for all applicable State of California approved uses.
-Some of the common uses include irrigation, cooling, and/or toilet and urinal flushing.
+Property owners whose properties meet the criteria listed in the section above are required to install recycled water systems.
+Buildings and facilities within the designated recycled water use areas can use recycled water for all uses approved by the State of California.
+Some of the approved common uses include irrigation, and toilet/urinal flushing.
 These systems must meet San Francisco Plumbing and Health Codes, which include specifications for pipe type, pipe separation, backflow prevention assemblies, water meters, and signage.

-See the Procedures for Developers and the SFPUC Memo regarding Implementation of Recycled Water Use Regulations for more information.
+See the Procedures for Developers for compliance information.

-If you have a specific question about the recycled water ordinance, their applicability to your project, or any of the information on this web page, please contact us at firstname.lastname@example.org.
+If you have a specific question about the recycled water ordinance, its applicability to your project, or any of the information on this web page, please contact us at email@example.com.

 These resources provide more information about San Francisco's Recycled Water requirements: